LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/deploy_customConfig.png">

 {: .important}
 If you have multiple agent connectors deployed for the same bot, remember to add identical custom configuration settings to each of them.
-Otherwise, you'll get different behavior between the bots within an account.
+Otherwise, you'll get different behavior between the bots within an account.<br><br>To make a change to a custom configuration field for a deployed agent connector, stop the connector first.

 #### acceptStatusEventValue
 By default, a message from the consumer is shown to the consumer as "Read' once it is sent.
 Set this field to "SENT" if you want the message to be shown as "Sent" instead.
 Once the agent logs into Conversational Cloud and views the message, this status will change to "Read."